Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Recommendations

 At a minimum, dataset users should comply with the terms of use of datasets.
 But their responsibility goes beyond compliance.
 They should also carefully study the accompanying documentation and analyze the appropriateness of using the dataset for their particular application (e.g., whether dataset biases may propagate to models).
 Dataset users should also clearly indicate what dataset is being used in their research papers and ensure that readers can access the dataset based on the information provided.
 As we showed in Section~\ref{issue:citation}, traditional paper citations often lead to ambiguity.

-Our findings show how a dataset’s impact is not fully understood at the time of its creation.
-We recommend that the community systematize the retrospective study of datasets to understand their ethical implications, potential shortcomings, and misuse.
-Researchers should not wait until the problems become serious and there is an outcry.
+We showed how a dataset’s impact is not fully understood at the time of its creation.
+We recommend that the community systematize the retrospective study of datasets to understand their shortcomings and misuse.
+Researchers should not wait until the problems become serious and there is backlash.

 It is especially important to understand how datasets and pre-trained models are being used in production settings, which our work does not address.
-Policy makers should consider legal requirements that encourage more transparency around the specifics of training datasets used in commercially deployed models.
+Policy interventions may be necessary to incentivize companies to be transparent about datasets or models used in deployed pipelines.